duke-alibubu/Android_Learning/README.md

 - TrackMySleepQuality is a more complex Android App making use of Room database & coroutines, binding adapter and many topics regarding RecyclerView.
 - MarsRealEstate is a more complex Android App using Retrofit to interact with REST web service and Moshi for JSON parsing.
 - DessertClicker is a basic Android app implemented with simple lifecycle methods.
+- android-workmanager-kotlin is an Android app using WorkManager.
 # References
 - ```https://developer.android.com/index.html```
 - ```https://material.io/```: a conceptual design philosophy that outlines how apps should look and function on mobile devices